Appendix A: Options and Frequently Asked Questions

 What are campus student conduct charges?

-The University prohibits sexual and relationship misconduct in its Code of Community Conduct and Sexual and relationship misconduct Policy.
-Initiating Code of Community Conduct violation procedures allows the student to have the University render a disciplinary decision on whether the accused student has violated one or more of the regulations identified under the sexual and relationship misconduct policy.
+The University prohibits sexual and/or relationship misconduct in its Code of Community Conduct and sexual and/or relationship misconduct Policy.
+Initiating Code of Community Conduct violation procedures allows the student to have the University render a disciplinary decision on whether the accused student has violated one or more of the regulations identified under the sexual and/or relationship misconduct policy.

 How do I report a complaint to the campus student conduct system?

-A complaint can be reported at the Office of Academic and Community Conduct or to the Title IX Coordinator by a person who was the target of the sexual and relationship misconduct, a witness of the possible misconduct, or a community member who may have knowledge of the sexual and relationship misconduct.
-Charges can be initiated by the Office of Student Conduct Services from reports submitted to Department of Public Safety and Police Services, Residence Life, Affirmative Programs, Counseling and Wellness Services, faculty, and coaches, and any administrator who refers a case to the Office of Student Conduct Services.
+A complaint can be reported to the Office of Academic and Community Conduct or to the Title IX Coordinator by a person who was the target of the sexual and/or relationship misconduct, a witness of the possible misconduct, or a community member who may have knowledge of the sexual and/or relationship misconduct.
+Charges can be initiated by the Office of Academic and Community Conduct from reports submitted to Department of Public Safety and Police Services, Residence Life, Title IX coordinator, Counseling Services, faculty, and coaches, and any administrator who refers a case to the Office of Academic and Community Conduct.

 Who can initiate a campus complaint for disciplinary action and against whom?

-Campus charges can be initiated against a student by another student or by a non-student against a student arising out of sexual and relationship misconduct that occurs on or off-campus, during and between academic terms, including summer breaks, as long as the student being accused is presently enrolled.
-Charges may be filed against a student who graduated if the sexual and relationship misconduct occurred prior to graduation.
+Campus charges can be initiated against a student by another student or by a non-student against a student arising out of sexual and/or relationship misconduct that occurs on or off-campus, during and between academic terms, including summer breaks, as long as the student being accused is presently enrolled.
+Charges may be filed against a student who graduated if the sexual and/or relationship misconduct occurred prior to graduation.
 Charges may be filed by graduated students against current students.

 What if my complaint is against a member of the faculty, staff, or administration?

-You can report a complaint to the Office of Affirmative Programs and/or Department of Public Safety and Police Services.
+You can report a complaint to the Title IX coordinator and/or Department of Public Safety and Police Services.